GiovanniL19/track-web-service/README.md

 # Track Web Service
 ##Quick Summary##
 Track web service is a collection of endpoints to deal with the Track applications requests.
-All the logic happens on the JAX-RS rather than the users device.The device (client) acts like a window allowing the user just to see the information they requested.
+All the logic happens on the Java API for RESTful Web Service (JAX-RS) rather than the users device.
+The device (client) acts like a window allowing the user just to see the information they requested.
 The JAX-RS connects to the [National Rails web service (OpenLDBWS)](https://lite.realtime.nationalrail.co.uk/OpenLDBWS/) making SOAP requests.
+All the user and app information is stored on a couch database ([Apache CouchDB](http://couchdb.apache.org/)).

 ##Dependencies and Frameworks##